 - Confirm the Role that you currently hold and the Location referenced for your Compensation.
 The spreadsheet will lookup and return the Current Minimum and Maximum Recommended Base Compensation for that role.

-- Add or update what your actual current Annual Base Compensation is.
-If you don't know ask Accounting.
+- Add or update what your Total Compensation (Benefits, Retirement, Profit Sharing, Variable, Time Away) and current Annual Base Compensation Actual is.
+If you don't know ask Accounting and they can provide this information to you.

 - Copy the Current Minimum and Maximum Recommended Base Compensation into the two corresponding fields at the bottom to keep the value for these numbers as of this review date.
 The Recommended Base Compensation can change from one quarter to the next as we update our minimum and maximum levels based upon market data reviews every 90 days.